 Water Supply Planning

 As our region grows, it is critical that water resources are conserved and used efficiently.
-CMAP supports an integrated approach to water supply planning and uses Water 2050 and GO TO 2040 to guide programming.
+CMAP supports an integrated approach to water resource management and uses ON TO 2050 and Water 2050 to guide programming.
 Learn more about these regional efforts:

 CMAP facilitated and now leads implementation of Water 2050: Northeastern Illinois Regional Water Supply / Demand Plan in 2010.
 Water 2050 is a science-based plan that outlines how best to avoid an imbalance between water supply and demand in the Chicago region.